 Frequently asked questions

 Both ligands wrap a single Cu(II) through the histidine imidazole and a deprotonated peptide-bond nitrogen, but the N-terminal residue (alanine versus glycine) sits inside the coordination pocket and alters the donor geometry.
-The downstream consequence is a different formation constant and a different binding affinity at scalp and follicular targets — the published cosmetic literature places AHK-Cu primarily in hair and follicular work, with GHK-Cu carrying the broader dermal-repair record.
+The downstream consequence is a different formation constant and a slightly different d-d signature in the visible spectrum.
+The published cosmetic literature associates AHK-Cu most often with the hair-and-scalp category and GHK-Cu with broader skin work, though we frame both strictly as cosmetic actives and leave finished-product claims to the brand.
 The two are mutually compatible in shared carrier systems, so an ingredient house building a combined scalp-plus-skin monograph can specify both actives without coordination-chemistry conflict, provided the chelator and pH guardrails are honoured uniformly across the carrier.

-Cosmetic formulation literature lands AHK-Cu in scalp and follicular finished products at roughly 0.1–1.0% on a finished-mass basis — appreciably lower than the GHK-Cu window in dermal-repair work because the follicular distribution kinetics push the dose-response curve to the left.
-The carrier should stay chelator-free, near-neutral, and run on copper-clean process water; reductive antioxidants belong on a separate polarity layer or downstream of the copper-peptide phase.
-Ingredient houses qualifying a finished scalp serum can request the lot-specific copper-content figure to anchor their internal release spec, and in-house dye-binding assays through shelf life are a sensible parallel readout to confirm the coordination has held through the carrier.
+Cosmetic formulation literature lands AHK-Cu in scalp and hair-care finished products at roughly 0.1–1.0% on a finished-mass basis; the right figure for a given formula depends on the carrier and the brand's own development work, and the use level is a formulation choice rather than a claim we would make.
+What matters for the active is the coordination chemistry: keep the carrier chelator-free, near-neutral (broadly pH 5–6.5), and on copper-clean process water, and keep reductive antioxidants on a separate phase or downstream of the copper-peptide addition.
+Ingredient houses qualifying a finished scalp serum can request the lot-specific copper-content figure to anchor their internal release spec, and in-house dye-binding or UV-Vis checks through shelf life are a sensible parallel readout to confirm the coordination has held through the carrier.

 Related peptides